codex-academy/taxi-trips/readme.md

-`findTaxisForRegion` 	     |  find all the taxis for a given region - use region name as look up `findTripsByRegNumber` 	 |  Find all the trips made by a given taxi - use reg number as look up `findTripsByRegion` 	     |  Find all the trips made for a given region - use the region name as lookup `findIncomeByRegNumber`    |  List the income for each taxi - use reg number in this query `findTotalIncomePerTaxi`   |  find the total income per taxi `findTotalIncome` 		 | Find the total amount received in income for all the taxis `findTotalIncomeByRegion`  | Find the total amount income for each of the regions
+`findTaxisForRegion` 	     |  find all the taxis for a given region - use region name as look up `findTripsByRegNumber` 	 |  Find all the trips made by a given taxi - use reg number as look up `findTripsByRegion` 	     |  Find all the trips made for a given region - use the region name as lookup `findIncomeByRegNumber`    |   The total income for a taxi - use reg number in this query `findTotalIncomePerTaxi`   |  find the total income for all taxis `findTotalIncome` 		 | Find the total amount received in income for all the taxis `findTotalIncomeByRegion`  | Find the total amount income for each of the regions